contiguima/contiguima/README.md

 -  ⚗️ I am currently an ad honorem intern at the biomaterials laboratory of the Universidad Nacional de Misiones and a freelance frontend developer.

-- 🌱 I am in my third year of Chemical Engineering with orientation in biotechnology.
+- 🌱 I am in my fourth year of Chemical Engineering with orientation in biotechnology.

 - 💻 I develop projects that combine biology and chemistry with software.
 I am learning more about bioinformatics and Python.